Year of entry 2024

 Choose one of the following languages:

 We offer the following languages at two entry levels: beginners or with prior experience (e.g. A-level or equivalent).
+If you have prior experience in Arabic or Thai, please contact us before applying:

 You must include your chosen language in the ‘Further Details’ section of your UCAS application.